ejmr/LNVL/README.md

 which is in that same file.

 Within the `src` directory is the `src/settings.lua.example` file.
-Create a copy of that file named `src/settings.lua`, and read through it to see how you can configure LNVL.
+Read through it to see how you can configure LNVL.
+However, *do not* edit that file directly.
+LNVL expects to find a `src/settings.lua` file, which is not part of the repository so that each installation can have their own configuration.
+If you have [GNU Make][] then you can create this file by running `make settings` from the project’s top-level directory.

 Documentation